Hi, writers.

 Email me at megan.stielstra@northwestern.edu with ā€œSubmission:ā€ in the subject line, followed by the title of your book.

-3. A few sentences about who you are as a writer.
+1. A cover letter that provides a paragraph-long description of the work, a summary of any previously published material included in the manuscript (if applicable), a total word count, a short list of comparable books in print, whether you are agented, and a paragraph-long biography of who you are as a writer.
 Have you published elsewhere?
 If not, thatā€™s okay!
 Debut authors are welcome here, as well as those whoā€™ve danced this dance for decades.

 The end. :)